Belief propagation for general graphical models with loops: Introduction

 that is defined via a set of functions $\{f_a\}_{a \in \mf}$, $f_a: \{x_i\}_{i \in \nei a} \to \mathbb C$ (also known as \textbf{factors}, potentials or \textbf{checks}), a set of variables $\{x_i\}_{i \in \mv}$ and a normalization constant or partition function

-In particular, for all $a \in \mf$, the factor $f_a$ depends on $x_i$ provided there exists some $e \in \mathcal E$ joining them and we use the notation $\partial a$ and $x_{\nei a}$ for the set of variables that $f_a$ depends on and for a specific configuration of them, respectively.
+In particular, for all $a \in \mf$, the factor $f_a$ depends on $x_i$ provided there exists some $e \in \mathcal E$ joining them.
+We use the notation $\partial a$ for the set of variables that $f_a$ depends on.
+The notation $x_{\nei a}$ refers to a specific configuration of the variables.

 In fact, we will indistinctly refer to $f_a$ as $a$ for all $a \in \mf$.
 Similarly, when dealing with a variable $x_i$, we will indistinctly refer to it by its associated node $i \in V$, and use the notation $\partial i$ for the set of functions that depend on $x_i$.

-We will use the following definitions and conventions: \begin{itemize} \item Given a graphical model $P$, we call its associated graph $\mg$ the \textbf{factor graph} or the \textbf{Tanner graph}~\cite{mezard2009information}; \item all the considered graphical models are connected, such that the associated factor graph is connected; otherwise, we simply apply our analysis to each of its connected components; \item we assume all graphs to be undirected, unless explicitly stated otherwise; \item each variable $x_i$ takes values from the same finite set $X$ fulfilling $|X| \geq 2$ for simplicity; \item in the context of quantum error correction (QEC), we study the restricted case where $f_a: \{x_i\}_{i \in \nei a} \to \mathbb R_{\geq 0}$ for all $a \in \mf$, the so-called \textbf{probabilistic graphical models}~\cite{mezard2009information,koller2009probabilistic,pearl1988probabilistic}.
-Nonetheless, in Appendix~\ref{sec: complex valued} we consider a specific case of interest~\cite{alkabetz2021tensor,sahu2022efficient,tindall2023gauging,beguvsic2024fast} where $f_a: \{x_i\}_{i \in \nei a} \to \mathbb C$ ; \item regarding the \textbf{visual} representation of graphical models \cite{mezard2009information}, we will use one \textbf{square} for each factor and one \textbf{circle} for each variable, connecting them by an edge whenever a factor depends on a variable (see Figure \ref{fig: different factor graphs}).
-Provided a factor (variable) is connected to exactly two variables (factors), for simplicity, we may get rid of the square (circle) in the visual representation and directly join its nearest variables (factors) by an edge (see Figures \ref{fig: simple fg net} and \ref{fig: simple fg tn}). \end{itemize}
+We will use the following definitions and conventions: \begin{enumerate} \item Given a graphical model $P$, we call its associated graph $\mg$ the \textbf{factor graph} or the \textbf{Tanner graph}~\cite{mezard2009information}; \item all the considered graphical models are connected, such that the associated factor graph is connected; otherwise, we simply apply our analysis to each of its connected components; \item we assume all graphs to be undirected, unless explicitly stated otherwise; \item each variable $x_i$ takes values from the same finite set $X$ fulfilling $|X| \geq 2$ for simplicity; \item in the context of quantum error correction (QEC), we study the restricted case where $f_a: \{x_i\}_{i \in \nei a} \to \mathbb R_{\geq 0}$ for all $a \in \mf$, the so-called \textbf{probabilistic graphical models}~\cite{mezard2009information,koller2009probabilistic,pearl1988probabilistic}; \item regarding the \textbf{visual} representation of graphical models \cite{mezard2009information}, we will use one \textbf{square} for each factor and one \textbf{circle} for each variable, connecting them by an edge whenever a factor depends on a variable (see Figure~\ref{fig: different factor graphs}).
+Provided a factor (variable) is connected to exactly two variables (factors), for simplicity, we may get rid of the square (circle) in the visual representation and directly join its nearest variables (factors) by an edge (see Figures~\ref{fig: simple fg}b and~\ref{fig: simple fg}d). \item given a graphical model the basic \textbf{quantities of interest} are: (variable and tensor) marginals, the internal energy, Shannon entropy and the partition function. \end{enumerate}